-The discussion in "-Distributions on Common Shares" and "-Dispositions of Common Shares" below assumes that we will not be treated as a PFIC for U.S. federal income tax purposes.
-For a discussion of the rules that apply if we are treated as a PFIC, see the discussion in "-Passive Foreign Investment Company" below.
+The discussion in "-Distributions on Common Shares" and "-Dispositions of Common Shares" below assumes that we will not be treated as a passive foreign investment company ("PFIC") for U.S. federal income tax purposes.
+For a discussion of the rules that apply if we are treated as a PFIC, see "-Passive Foreign Investment Company" below.